-Faucets and shower heads can be cleaned by unscrewing them and soaking them for 1 hour in equal parts white vinegar and water.
+Faucets and shower heads can be easily cleaned.
+Do so by unscrewing them and soaking them for 1 hour in equal parts white vinegar and water.
 Rinse with warm water after soaking.

 Check smoke alarms and change batteries as necessary.

 Decluttering, opening windows and a having a big thorough clean will keep mould and dust at bay.
 This will have you feeling fresh and ready for the summer months in no time.

-Now that your home is clutter free and clean, you can start to organise and sort your rooms to give them a fresh, new look.
-You may want to rearrange your furniture items to have your space feel completely different, or even move furniture into different rooms.
+Now that your home is clean and clutter free, you can start to organise your rooms to give them a fresh, new look.
+You may want to rearrange your furniture to have your space feel completely different.
+Or even move furniture into a completely different room.

-If you are wanting to have a full change and inject a whole new lease of life into a room or two, you could think about experimenting with a new wall colour and/or a fresh new carpet or rug.
+If you want to have a full change and inject a whole new lease of life into a room or two, you could think about experimenting with a new wall colour.
+Or maybe select a fresh new carpet or rug.
 You could even consider adding a wallpaper to a wall or repaint some furniture.

 Or maybe you would prefer just to change a few soft furnishings instead?
 Think about re-upholstering a tired old chair with a fabulously fun fabric or replacing your curtains and/or blinds?

 However you choose to give your home a spring makeover just remember that it needn’t cost a lot of money.
 It’s important to make it feel like a place to relax and unwind.
 But also an enjoyable space to entertain family and friends.